fnascimento-pucrs/fnascimento-pucrs.github.io/_pages/about.md

 He completed a BSc in CS from the <a href="http://www.ufpb.br">UFPb - João Pessoa/PB, Brazil</a> UFPb in 1988 and an MSc in CS from <a href="http://www.inf.ufrgs.br">Informatics Institute - UFRGS, Porto Alegre/RS, Brazil</a>UFRGS in 1992.
 Francisco started a Ph.D. course in CS in 2019 at <a href="http://www.pucrs.br">PUCRS - Porto Alegre/RS, Brazil</a>.
 He has experience in CS, mainly in Design Automation for Distributed, Real-Time Embedded Systems, working on many aspects of design for computer systems in general.
 In his Ph.D. research, he explores cognitive edge and distributed ledger technologies to build robust IoT-based systems.

-<i class="fas fa-camera"></i>

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.